Vaccine restrictions vanish in pockets of the U.S., offering a glimpse of the future

 “This I take as the very earliest sign that we are shifting from urgency to hesitancy,” said Shah, who is also president of the Association of State and Territorial Health Officials.
 “What I think we are uncovering is a little more baseline reticence as we move into the younger populations.”

 Still, Shah cautioned against conflating lack of demand with hesitancy.
 Many people may simply not feel the same degree of urgency, he said.
-People who have had the opportunity to get vaccinated but have not done so fall along a spectrum, including some who are uninformed, some who are misinformed, and some who just haven’t gotten around to it.
+People who have had the opportunity to get vaccinated but have not done so fall along a spectrum, including some who are uninformed, some who are misinformed and some who just haven’t gotten around to it.

 From desert floor to coastal plains

 Arizona’s Gila County and Craven County, N.C., are on opposite ends of the country.
 But they share certain features, in addition to being among the first places to do away with vaccine eligibility requirements.
-They’re relatively rural and overwhelmingly Republican.
+They’re mostly rural and overwhelmingly Republican.
 They’re also home to communities of color that make up about a fifth of the population, or more, but account for a smaller share of vaccinations.

 Polling suggests rural residents and Republicans are among the least likely to get in line for a coronavirus vaccine.
-A recent NPR-PBS NewsHour-Marist survey found that White Republicans were more hesitant than any other subset of the population.
+A recent NPR-PBS NewsHour-Marist survey found White Republicans were more hesitant than any other subset of the population.
 Republican men were especially disinclined, with 49 percent saying they don’t plan to get vaccinated.
 And rural residents were less interested than those living in cities, small towns or suburban communities.

 How many residents of Gila and Craven counties share such sentiments is still unknown, said officials there.
 But the removal of eligibility restrictions in these communities provided only a short-term boost to demand for the vaccines.
 After a week to 10 days of heightened interest, appointments again began going unclaimed, officials said.